Popular words in English. A list of basic English words for live communication. Greetings and farewells

 soul.

-some- a little; some amount
+some- A little; some amount

 Do you have books by English authors? – Yes, I have some.